cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/6-ibc-app-steps.md

 To handle receiving packets, the module must implement the `OnRecvPacket` callback.
 This gets invoked by the IBC module after the packet has been proved valid and correctly processed by the IBC keepers.
 Thus, the `OnRecvPacket` callback only needs to worry about making the appropriate state changes given the packet data without worrying about whether the packet is valid or not.

-Modules may return to the IBC handler an acknowledgment which implements the `Acknowledgement` interface.
-The IBC handler will then commit this acknowledgment of the packet so that a relayer may relay the acknowledgment back to the sender module.
+Modules may return to the IBC handler an acknowledgement which implements the `Acknowledgement` interface.
+The IBC handler will then commit this acknowledgement of the packet so that a relayer may relay the acknowledgement back to the sender module.

 The state changes that occurred during this callback will only be written if:

-* The acknowledgment was successful as indicated by the `Success()` function of the acknowledgement.
+* The acknowledgement was successful as indicated by the `Success()` function of the acknowledgement.
-* The acknowledgment returned is nil, indicating that an asynchronous process is occurring.
+* The acknowledgement returned is nil, indicating that an asynchronous process is occurring.

 <HighlightBox type="note">

-Applications that process asynchronous acknowledgments must handle reverting state changes when appropriate.
-Any state changes that occurred during the `OnRecvPacket` callback will be written for asynchronous acknowledgments.
+Applications that process asynchronous acknowledgements must handle reverting state changes when appropriate.
+Any state changes that occurred during the `OnRecvPacket` callback will be written for asynchronous acknowledgements.

 </HighlightBox>